 Step 1: Use this simple calculator to automatically calculate your ratios, and write them down.

-If you do not have a computer here’s how to do calculations—see for people 5 feet tall and over.
+If you do not have a computer see the section below for people 5 feet tall and over.

-Adults under 5 feet tall, babies and children under 12 years of age calculate their ratios differently than adults 5 feet tall and children 12 years and older—see For people under 5 feet tall, babies, and children under 12 years of age.
+Adults under 5 feet tall, babies and children under 12 years of age calculate their ratios differently than adults 5 feet tall and children 12 years and older—see the section below for people under 5 feet tall, babies, and children under 12 years of age.

-Caution: Do not translate calculated grams to amounts, quantities, weight, size, etc. of food you need to consume because it doesn’t work that way, instead follow Step 2.
+Caution: Do not translate calculated grams to amounts, quantities, weight, size, etc. of foods you need to consume because it doesn’t work that way, instead follow Step 2.

-Step 2: Use a Nutritional Calculator to Figure Out the Quantities of Foods You Need to Consume in order to meet your calculated ratios above.
+Step 2: Use a Nutritional Calculator to Figure Out the Quantities of Foods You Need to Consume in order to meet your calculated protein, fat and carb ratios above.

 Follow the instructions in Fitday.com – How to Use it.